-This new strategic plan makes the priorities clear.
-It will provide transparency for the public, and hold the District accountable for maintaining focus on what benefits its students.
-The strategic plan sets the course for the next several years while building on the success of the previous strategic plan.
-The plan invites all stakeholders to help in the mission of "Empowering our students for the future."
+The District is in the second year of a five-year strategic plan, which makes the priorities clear.
+The plan provides transparency for the public, and will hold the District accountable for maintaining the focus on what benefits the students.
+The plan invites all stakeholders to help in the mission of the school district of "Empowering our students for the future."